davis999/catalog/documents/Requirement for ShoppingCart.md

 ## 2. query sku inventory by sku id
 ShoppingCart use sku id to query sku inventory. response & exception:
-* if sku is active, return the real number.
+* if sku is active, return the inventory.
 * if sku is not active, throw exception with description "Sku is not active".
 * if sku is not found ,throw exception with description "Sku is not exist"